yvoinov/sparc-t4-recognition-cmake/README.md

 SPARC-T4+ processors, in addition to support for backward compatibility with the SPARCv9 architecture, have new specific assembler instructions.

-Since compilers (GCC, CLang, etc.) do not bother to recognize SPARC processors at the preprocessor level (excluding SPARCv8 and SPARCv9 architectures), I had to write a macro.
+Since compilers (GCC, CLang, etc.) do not bother to recognize SPARC processors at the preprocessor level (excluding SPARCv8 and SPARCv9 architectures), I had to write a module.

 Due to the fact that T4 processors differ from classic SPARCv9 processors by the presence of ASR registers, the recognition is very simple: we recognize SPARC by means of the compiler, then we try to compile the T4-specific assembly instruction WRPAUSE.
 In classic SPARCv9, ASR registers are absent, so the assembler returns Invalid operand.